 Before you begin

-Note the following about this feature before you begin:
+Note the following about behavior detection:

 - You cannot deny access if a behavior condition is selected in a Sign On policy rule.

 - You can reset the behavior profile for an end user.
 This reset clears all tracked behavior history for the end user, but continues tracking new behavior.

 - You must include the new behavior in a Sign On policy in order for behavior detection to take effect.
 Defining a behavior only does not trigger any actions.

 - Location policies are based on a third party geo-location database — as a result, location data may not always be fully accurate.
 Okta updates geo-location IP data once a week to minimize potential inaccuracies with location data.